Rocky Top: Location of Rocky Top

 While the Bryants never indicated that "Rocky Top, Tennessee" refers to a specific place, some have suggested that a 5440 ft barren summit known as "Rocky Top"— located in the Great Smoky Mountains along the Tennessee–North Carolina border— is the best fit, due in large part to its proximity to Gatlinburg, where the song was written.

 Rocky Top is a subpeak of Thunderhead Mountain, which overlooks Cades Cove, and is traversed by the Appalachian Trail.
 Rocky Top appears on maps of the western Smokies as early as 1934, and has been a popular hiking destination since the Great Smoky Mountains National Park was created during the same period.
 The rocky outcropping at the peak is about 25 yd long and is located on the North Carolina side of the state border.

-In 2014, Rocky Top became a true geographic place name after Lake City, Tennessee changed its name to Rocky Top after an effort by the House of Bryant (a museum in Gatlinburg about the Bryants' career) to enjoin the city was denied by a federal court.
+In 2014, Rocky Top became an official place name after Lake City, Tennessee, changed its name to Rocky Top after an effort by the Bryant family's publishing firm to enjoin the city was denied by a federal court.